 - Stroll the International Water Lily Gardens among the artists painting on site.

 - Watch and learn at free "WATCH & ASK ME While I Paint" sessions with the artists.

 - Be the first to see and purchase one of the week’s paintings (more than 275) at the Art Collectors STAMPEDE*!

-- Come watch for free or PAINT in the Open ‘Quick Draw’ ($10 registration for artists) held this year at the San Angelo Fairgrounds!
+- Come watch the Artists for free or PAINT in the Open "MORNING PAINT-OUT at the ROPING" ($10 registration for artists) held this year at the San Angelo Fairgrounds!

 - Watch as these award-winning artists from across the country try to capture the action of the top cowboy ropers in the world at the 64th Annual San Angelo Roping Fiesta*!

-- Enjoy a genuine Chuck Wagon Breakfast* with the artists and view and purchase the paintings from the week in the free exhibit at Fort Concho.
+- Enjoy a genuine Chuck Wagon Brunch* with the artists and view and purchase the paintings from the week in the free exhibit at Fort Concho.

 *denotes a ticketed event.

 EnPleinAirTEXAS aspires to change and enhance the culture of San Angelo, giving us a prominent spot in the international plein air movement and showcasing SAN ANGELO as a national arts destination.